G2Pavon/G2Pavon.github.io/_posts/2024-06-21-Mapping-a-Kreedz-map.md

 **Extract TrenchBroom and Compile Tools into a Folder:**
    - From the VHLT zip, only extract the `tools` folder.
    - Example: `Mapping/tools`, `Mapping/TrenchBroom`.
-   > LINUX USER: Since TrenchBroom 2024.2 only is release as Appimage, you will have to do an extra step in "Add the Compile Tools FGD to TrenchBroom Game Config:"
+   > Linux user: Since V2024.2 TrenchBroom is release as Appimage, you will have to do an extra step in "Add the Compile Tools FGD to TrenchBroom Game Config" step.

 ![Screenshot from 2025-01-18 09-18-17](https://github.com/user-attachments/assets/07098a8b-0d1f-41c8-b5fe-f58f5d95b2ca)